OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 It is important to note that `joda` packages should not be shaded if you use scripts written in `Painless` language.
 It is a default Elasticsearch scripting language developed by the Elasticsearch team.
 It relies on Java data types and uses `joda`'s types for date.
 If you relocate it `Painless` script will fail to compile.

-As I mentioned before, I want to include only Elasticsearch and the relocated dependencies.
-To do that I define artifact sets which should be included in the shaded jar file.
+As mentioned before, we want to include only Elasticsearch and the relocated dependencies.
+To do that we define artifact sets which should be included in the shaded jar file.

 ~~~xml
 <artifactSet>